Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Implementation and Experiments

 \subsection{Experimental Results on Cross-site Dataset}

-Our results are presented in Table. \ref{tab:adni}, from which it can be observed that our method achieves better performance than 3D U-Net.
-Moreover, even without concurrent access to the source and target domain images, our method outperforms the state-of-the-art domain adaptation method, i.e., EMNet.
+Our results are presented in Table. \ref{tab:adni}, and our method is combined with 3D U-Net, namely PSR (3D U-Net).
+We can observe that our method enhances the performance of 3D U-Net a lot.
+Moreover, our method outperforms the state-of-the-art domain adaptation method, i.e., EMNet.
 Interestingly, the ASD achieved by other methods was unexpectedly far higher than ours.
-This may be due to the fact that the training data from the source domain do not have the shoulder part, but the testing data in the target domain do have the shoulder, which is illustrated in Fig. \ref{fig:adni}.
-Our method is capable to identify the segmentation result of the shoulder as unreliable results and exclude it from the brain tissues.
+This may be due to the fact that the training data from the source domain do not have the shoulder part, but the testing data in the new domain do have the shoulder, which is illustrated in Fig. \ref{fig:adni}.
+Our method is capable of identifying the segmentation result of the shoulder as unreliable results and excluding it from the brain tissues.
 We can also notice that the output of CycleGAN mistakenly identifies many non-brain regions as the brain.
 Consequently, its performance is unexpectedly poorer than those obtained from the source model without domain adaptation.

+In order to further test the potential of our PSR, we also combined it with other popular networks.
+As shown in Table. \ref{tab:combined}, the segmentation performances of all the networks have been enhanced a lot by combining with our PSR.